goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 Ensure Authentik and SharePoint Server clocks are synchronized.
 :::

-These guidelines uses the following placeholders for the overall setup.
+These guidelines use the following placeholders for the overall setup:

 | Name                                               | Placeholder                          | Sample value                                                                          |
 | -------------------------------------------------- | ------------------------------------ | ------------------------------------------------------------------------------------- |